Building Klue

 What's next?

-A product shipped doesn't mean product launched.
+A product shipped isn't a product launched.
 I still want to convince people to try this and bring their challenges.
-There's more feedback to be captured from real users and testing to refine the experience.
+There's more feedback to capture from real users, and more testing to do to refine the experience.
 The first three personas were educated guesses.
 Now I'll have actual data.

-If you found what I'm trying to build interesting, give Klue a try on the Chrome Web Store.
+If what I'm trying to build sounds interesting, give Klue a try on the Chrome Web Store.